 Have you seen the 2005 video showing the overuse of ADHD drugs for kids?
 The problems have gotten much worse since that video.

 The video was produced by Gary Null and entitled “The Drugging of our Children.”
 It questions why we medicate so many children for symptoms of ADHD.
 There’s a new drug that helps, but I had the same question as you, this may help does modafinil have any side effects?.
 If you watch the video you’ll see that most doctors prescribe medication first before considering other treatment options.
 And there are many other options and possible diagnoses that cause ADHD symptoms.

 Most kids get diagnosed with ADHD by their pediatrician or family doctor, who aren’t usually trained in providing the type of detailed evaluation that a reliable diagnosis requires.

 Null warns that doctors need to look at other conditions before prescribing ADHD drugs to kids.
-The American Academy of Pediatrics recommends that children under 6 diagnosed with ADHD do behavior therapy before using ADHD drugs.
+The American Academy of Pediatrics recommends that children under 6 diagnosed with ADHD do behavior therapy before using ADHD drugs, it can even be considered the use of synthetic urine to pass drug tests.

 Park writes, “But writing a prescription is far easier than monitoring a series of sessions that involve training and a commitment of time and effort from parents and family members.”